Simulating rare kaon decays $K^{+}\to\pi^{+}\ell^{+}\ell^{-}$ using domain wall lattice QCD with physical light quark masses: Numerical Results

 \section{Numerical Results}

-The results for the 4pt functions for the lightest charm-quark mass is shown in Fig.~\ref{fig:Q1Q2_c1}, with the $T_{a}$ dependence of the integrated correlator for a fixed $T_{b}$ shown in Fig.~\ref{fig:4pt_int_corr_result}.
-The exponentially growing contributions can be seen as $T_{a}$ increases and we include the result of subtracting the intermediate pion state using method 2.
-It is this result that we fit for $A_{0}$, giving $A_{0} = 0.00022(172)$.
-This result was found by performing a simultaneous fit to the corresponding 2pt functions that contribute matrix elements and energies to Eq.~(\ref{eq:reduced_4pt_corr}), where the 2pt functions were correlated to each other and the integrated 4pt function was correlated neither to itself nor the 2pt functions.
-Under these assumptions, a minimum $\chi^2/\text{dof}=0.996$ was found; further details on the fitting procedure, including a discussion of the fit ranges which were used, are presented in the supplemental material.
+The 4pt functions for the lightest charm-quark mass are shown in Fig.~\ref{fig:Q1Q2_c1}, and Fig.~\ref{fig:4pt_int_corr_result} shows the $T_{a}$ dependence of the integrated correlator for fixed $T_{b}$ both before and after removing the exponentially growing contributions using method 2.
+We perform a simultaneous fit to the 2pt, 3pt and integrated 4pt functions, extracting matrix elements, energies, form factors and $A_{0}$, using a covariance matrix with fully correlated 2pt and 3pt sectors and uncorrelated 4pt sector.
+From this fit, we obtain $A_{0} = 0.00022(172)$ with a $\chi^2/\text{dof}=0.996$.
+Further details on the fitting procedure, including a discussion of the fit ranges which were used, are presented in the supplemental material.
 The error on $A_{0}$ is entirely statistical.

 Table~\ref{tab:A0_results} shows the results for $A_{0}$ using the three charm-quark masses, extracted using the different methods detailed above.
-The results from method 2 have statistical errors that encompass the results found using method 1.
-As method 2 has the simplest fit structure we use it to extrapolate to the physical charm-quark mass and to compute the form factor as our final result.
+The results from method 2 have statistical errors compatible with method 1 results.
+As method 2 has the simplest fit structure, we use it to extrapolate to the physical charm-quark mass and to compute the form factor as our final result.
+We stress that method 1 remains an important cross-check on the analysis.

 Fig.~\ref{fig:Mc_extrapolated_A0} shows the extrapolation of the method-2 results to the physical charm-quark mass, giving a value of $A_{0}=0.00035(180)$.
 From Eq.~(\ref{eq:amplitude_defn}) we can relate our result to the form factor to achieve $V\left(z\right)=-0.87(4.44)$.
 For our choice of kinematics we have $z=0.013(2)$; we expect the $b_+z$ contribution to be $\sim 10^{-2}$ assuming $b_+$ is $\mathcal{O}(1)$, and we estimate $V^{\pi\pi}(z) = -0.00076(73)$ following \cite{D_Ambrosio_1998}.
 We may therefore take our result for $a_{+}$ as an approximation for the intercept of the form factor.